mhamroz/terraform-bootcamp/labs/lab3/README.md

 keep only `devices = local.devices` under provider.

 Next, navigate to `terraform-iac` repository on Gitlab and go to `Settings` and select `CI/CD`.
-We will add some variables to that will be used inside the `.gitlab-ci.yml` file.
+We will add IOSXE_PASSWORD and IOSXE_USERNAME variables.

 ![gitlab_21](images/gitlab_21.png)